kubernetes/enhancements/keps/sig-node/20191002-seccomp-custom-profiles.md

 ## Summary

-A proposal to enhance the user-defined profiles support for seccomp.
+A proposal to enhance user-defined profiles support for seccomp by allowing them to be stored as `ConfigMap` objects.